 • Lounge about on the easy chairs, many of which are located in the terminal’s upper level.

 • Browse the web – free WiFi is available throughout the airport – under the “Airport_Free_Wifi” network.
-Do be aware that Schiphol employs WiFi and Bluetooth tracking of devices.
+Do be aware that Schiphol employs WiFi and Bluetooth tracking of devices for data analysis.

 • Relax at the Schiphol Airport Library which has a selection of books to browse while you wait for your flight.
 The library collection has some 500 titles translated from Dutch authors and also includes children’s books and coffee table style books on art, design, architecture, history and Amsterdam.
 The library is open 24 hours and can be found on Holland Boulevard in the non-Schengen departures area.